 These healthy cookies are my kids favourite at the moment for their after-school snack.
 And they have been for quite some time, topping the family snack chart.

-Coming back to these healthier cookies, they’re so quick to make and so great for snacks, picnics or traveling.
-Last time we’ve made them we’ve prepared them to take with us on our road trip to Holland.
+Coming back to these healthier cookies, they’re so quick to make and so great for snacks, picnics, or traveling.
+Last time we made them and prepared them to take with us on our road trip to Holland.

 The reality is that they won’t last long but that’s another story.

-Lets get these cookies ready, they are super quick n’ easy to make.
-I know youwill be getting your kids involved into making them.
+Let's get these cookies ready, they are super quick 'n easy to make.
+I know you will be getting your kids involved in making them.